Doubting Thomas

 1. What is the purpose of the created order?

-To testify to God’s design for human sexuality so we can do sexual ethics or to His existence, attributes, & authority as the basis for all ethics.
+To testify to God’s design for human sexuality so we can do sexual ethics?
+OR Is its purpose to testify to God’s existence, attributes, & authority as the basis for all ethics.

 2. How did the nations wind up with idols with sexual characteristics?
 By looking to God’s image & authority or by looking to their own & others?